0xbb/android_apkzip/README.md

 Verify the directory contents:

     $ ls
-    aapt  adb  fastboot  lib
+    aapt  adb  app fastboot  lib priv-app

-Copy the desired `.apk` files into the working directory alongside `aapt`.
+Copy the desired `.apk` files into the `app` and/or `priv-app` subdirectories as appropriate.
 Then run the script:

     $ PATH=".:$PATH" ./edgar.sh